Skip to content

 Create a User Account for Client Access

-While clients can access the server using the admin user and password, it is prefereble to create a specific user accounts to be used for client access.
-If you are running a version of MinIO that has a UI then you can manage users through the UI:
+While clients can access the server using the admin user and password, it's better to create specific user accounts to be used for client access.
+If you're running a version of MinIO that has a UI, you can manage users through the UI:

-If you have no UI you can create users using the mc client.
-Example commands:
+If you have no UI, you can create users using the mc client.
+Here are some example commands:

 mc alias set myminio https://sipvm:9000 admin p@ssw0rd